People sometimes use shady tactics to bring down a rival website by plunging its rankings. A negative SEO attack can achieve this.

 Another way to do negative SEO is by posting fake negative reviews on your website.
 These reviews may discourage people from visiting your website and hence destroy the ranking.
 Some of these reviews might be genuine.

-Note that if you suspect them to be fake, then run them on Google search and see if the same reviews are posted on any other websites.
+If you suspect them to be fake, then run them on Google search and see if the same reviews are posted on any other websites.
 Another way to track such reviews is to set up Google Alerts with your website’s name as a keyword.

 2.8 Use Google Search Console to Set up Email Alerts